Updated mac & cheese Egg evidence

 Kraft mac & cheese does not declare egg as an allergen.
 The label lists gluten, milk, and lactic acid only.
-There is no risk of egg contact during making.
+The reviewed record does not include an egg advisory, but it does not document factory cross-contact controls.
 So is kraft macaroni and cheese egg free?
-Yes, it is completely egg free.
-This product is fully safe for egg allergy.
+Yes, it is not shown as containing egg in the reviewed ingredient record.
+This product is not established as suitable for an individual egg allergy.

 The short answer is nothing.
 Kraft mac & cheese does not have egg.
 The label does not list egg as a food item.
 This is critical info for those with egg allergy.
 The macaroni noodles make up about 75% of this product.
 They are made with wheat flour and water.
 No eggs are mixed into the dough at all.